 - You must work at the worksite with 50 employees within a 75 miles radius.

-Though FMLA leave is unpaid, your employer may require you to use other accumulated Paid leaves for Paid maternity leave in Texas 2018.
+Though FMLA leave is unpaid, your employer may require you to use other accumulated Paid leave for Paid maternity leave in Texas 2018.
 The reason for leave should, however, be genuine.

 How to apply for Paid Maternity Leave Texas?